Bottelet/translation-checker/docs/index.md

 # Translation Checker
-Translation Checker is tool designed to help you manage, check, and maintain translations in your project.
+Translation Checker is tool designed to help you find translations you forgot to add to your language files, check, and maintain translations in your project.
 It provides a set of commands to help with language files, ensuring consistency and completeness across your translations.

-It is designed to work with Laravel, but will try to be as flexible also finding translations for Blade, Vue.js, react, svelte, etc.
+It works with Laravel and supports various frontend frameworks like Vue.js, React, and Svelte.

 and as default looks for translations in the `app/` and `resources/` folders.
 ## Installation